JEFfersusu/TET_loss/README.md

 # TET Loss
 **Official PyTorch implementation of "TET Loss: A Temperature-Entropy Calibrated Transfer Loss for Reliable Medical Image Classification"**.

+TET Loss is a manually-tuned, static regularization version.
+This is an empirically-driven (heuristic) but highly practical approach.

+TET Loss can be viewed as a static and heuristic instantiation of our MiT loss, where temperature and entropy regularization strength are manually fixed.

 This study is published by the _Journal of Imaging Informatics in Medicine_: https://link.springer.com/article/10.1007/s10278-025-01816-9.

 **The usage method can be referred to the ipynb file of [MiT_loss](https://github.com/JEFfersusu/MiT_loss/blob/main/Example_of%20_training.ipynb).**